Points of Pride

 Commitment to Research

 Research is at the center of the student and faculty experience at the University of South Florida.
-One of only 56 public research universities nationwide classified as a Doctoral University with “Highest Research Activity” by the Carnegie Foundation for the Advancement of Teaching, USF is proud be among the only 3% of all post-secondary institutions that attain this distinction.
+Designated as a “Preeminent State Research University,” the Tampa campus is one of the nation’s top public research university campuses and one of only 56 public research university campuses classified by the Carnegie Foundation as both a Doctoral University with “Highest Research Activity” and as a “Community Engaged” institution by the Carnegie Classification of Institutions of Higher Education.

 Student Research (Graduate and Undergraduate)

 The Undergraduate Research Society promotes interdisciplinary undergraduate research among all of the undergraduate students at the University of South Florida.
 The organization is open to current undergraduate researchers, as well as undergraduate students interested in pursuing undergraduate research.
 This organization promotes research through various initiatives, including student talks, faculty talks, and peer mentorship.